 Either way, evaluations of support services for NEET young people have consistently shown that relationships with practitioners is a significant factor in the effectiveness of any intervention (Spielhofer et al., 2009) – although it is important to note that this is bounded by the availability and nature of education and work available to young people locally, and jobseekers with access to ‘employment-rich’ social networks continue to enjoy significant advantages when trying to find work (White & Green, 2011).

+Strathdee (2013) presents the notion of bridging strategies as being ones ‘designed to repair deficits in an individual’s social capital’ (p.
+41).
+As we indicated earlier, because of the inherent deficiency of technical rationality, capitalism has to incorporate or appropriate the everyday life skills and competences of individuals—what Habermas (1987) termed the ‘colonisation of the lifeworld’ (p.
+355).
+As Habermas (1987) put it, this is ‘like colonial masters coming into a tribal society—and forcing a process of assimilation upon it’ (p.
+355).
+In the voices of the young informants just cited, we see how bridging strategies are forced upon young people in the way they have to use personal and familial connections, and those manufactured through amenable personal advisers, to secure work and the attributes of a decent life—a house, a car, and a family.
+For other young people without such connections, we saw that the effect was further marginalisation.
+The main point to be made here is that our data show that young people felt they were ‘more likely to obtain jobs through their social networks than in the open labour market’ (Strathdee, 2013, p.
+41)—an indication of how capitalism has to imperialistically appropriate life skills in order to guarantee continued accumulation, in a context of the failure of technical rationality in the form of training programmes.

 Punishing strategies

-Bridging services such as the EMA and the Connexions service were effectively dismantled during the course of the study but there was also evidence that remaining support services were being forced to operate along more disciplinary lines.
+Bridging services such as the EMA and the Connexions service were effectively dismantled during the course of the study but there was also evidence that remaining support services were being forced to operate along more disciplinary lines—including forms of self-disciplining.
 Although many participants were reluctant to undertake employability training, especially after completing several such courses, benefit payments were often conditional upon attending such programmes.

 Tim starts the session by explaining the ground rules...He says they are here on a voluntary basis and can leave if they choose – although that is not strictly true as the young people would lose attendance payments if they didn’t turn up.
 (Field notes, 3/2/2011)